top of page

 26th dynasty, about 530 BC

 From Thebes.
-Found by the French expedition in the rock tomb above Deir el-Medina in 1832.
+Found by the French expedition in 1832 in the rock tomb above Deir el-Medina.

-Ankhnesneferibre was the last "God's Wife of Amun" or "divine adoratrice of Amun" before the Persian conquest of 525 BC.
-She was a daughter of Psamtek II (595-589 BC).
-Although the sarcophagus was found in so called "tombs of Saite princesses" at Deir el-Medina, Ankhnesneferibre and several other women with the same title had tomb chapels at Medinet Habu, in front of the Ramesses III's temple.
+Ankhnesneferibre was the last "God's Wife of Amun" or "divine adoratrice of Amun" before the Persian conquest in 525 B.C.
+She was a daughter of Psamtek II (595-589 B.C).
+Although the sarcophagus was found in the so-called "tombs of the Saite princesses" at Deir el-Medina, Ankhnesneferibre and several other women with the same title had tomb chapels at Medinet Habu, in front of the temple of Ramesses III.

-The sarcophagus was reused in Roman times by Amenhotep Pamontu, a priest of the late Ptolemaic or early Roman period, whose brother Montuzaf was buried elsewhere in the necropolis.
+The sarcophagus was reused in Roman times by Amenhotep Pamontu, a late Ptolemaic or early Roman priest whose brother Montuzaf was buried elsewhere in the necropolis.
 Amenhotep Pamontu added the inscription around the upper edge of the sarcophagus base.
-He also added his own name in the princess's cartouches and changed the pronouns in the text.
-The lid shows the princess clasping the royal crook and flail, symbolising her powerful position in Thebes.
-The office of divine adoratrice became a focus of power and influence during the Late period.
+He also added his own name to the cartouches of the princess and changed the pronouns in the text.
+The lid shows the princess clutching the royal staff and flail, symbolising her powerful position in Thebes.
+The office of divine adoratrice became a centre of power and influence in the late period.

 The inscriptions represent a variety of religious texts.
-They include parts from the Pyramid Texts, the Book of the Dead, several mythological texts, recitations from funeral rites, magical texts, a hymn to the sun, and hourly rituals for a vigil over the deceased, as well as offering formulas.
-The combination is unparalleled elsewhere.
+They include portions of the Pyramid Texts, the Book of the Dead, several mythological texts, funerary recitations, magical texts, a hymn to the sun, hourly rituals for keeping watch over the deceased, and sacrificial formulae.
+The combination is unique.

 Length : 259 cm

-The text on this page was compiled by Lenka Peacock using the sources listed below.
+The text on this page was written by Lenka Peacock using the sources listed below.

 Photography by Lenka Peacock.
-All photographs © of the Trustees of the British Museum.
+All photographs © The Trustees of the British Museum.

 Sources: